devarshishah3/CiscoLive-Terraform-CloudAPIC-workshop/Terraform Cloud APIC workshop Guide.md

 # LAB

-	1. Create a session to the cloud APIC
+	1. Create a Tenant
-		2. Tenant
+		2. Create a VRF
-			3. Create a VRF
+		3. Create a Cloud Profile
 		4. Create Filters and Filter Entries
 		5. Create a Contract, Contract Subject and form a relationship to the filters
 		6. Create an Cloud App
-				7. Create an external EPG.
+			7. Create 2 cloud EPGs with selectors
-				8. Create 2 cloud EPGs
+			8. Create an external EPG with selector
 		9. Create a Cloud Context Profile
 			10. Create a CIDR
 			11. Create a Subnet and add it to an Availability Zone

-	cd /go/src/github.com/ciscoecosystem/terraform-provider-aci/clus-capic
+		12. Create an output to be consumed by AWS.tf

 ### Variables